Do you recommend any training centers in the Philippines?

 But migration is a big step for workers.
 And to be successful in their job, training needs to prepare them to be successful at migration too.

-Fair Training Center’s curriculum is accredited with the Philippines government (with the Technical Education and Skills Development Authority – TESDA) and it covers:
+Fair Training Center’s curriculum is accredited with the Philippines government (with the Technical Education and Skills Development Authority – TESDA) and these are some of the items it covers:

-- Practical workshops in housekeeping, cooking and childcare;
+- Practical workshops in housekeeping, cooking, laundry and childcare;

 - Hong Kong specific content (such as shopping in markets and taking public transport).

-Fair Training Center is currently running training free of charge.
-It runs training throughout the year and the 11-day programme includes everything from training and materials to room and board.
+Fair Training Center is currently running training free of charge as they are currently receiving grant funding.
+The training also includes room and board.
 The only thing not included is the mandatory examination fee (an additional HK$300) to the Philippines government.
 Workers are liable to pay for training themselves but some employers choose to cover this.